zouraiz523/Real-Time-Emotion-Detector-with-Voice-Feedback/README.md

 ## Demo

 ![Emotion Detector Demo](demo.gif)
-*An example of detecting and speaking emotions in real-time.*
+*example of detecting and speaking emotions in real-time.*

 ## Prerequisites